ThePorgs/Exegol/README.md

   - redo the ZeroLogon install part once clean exploits are out
   - make a GIF and/or some visuals to present this ?
   - find a way to log commands and outputs for engagements
-  - add an option in the Makefile to deploy multiple versions of Exegol, on for each engagement
+  - add an option in the Makefile to deploy multiple versions of Exegol, on for each engagement?
-  - Tools to install: bettercap, hostapd-wpe, iproute2, wifite,  arjun, apksign, cfr, dex2jar, drozer, jre8-openjdk, jtool, p7zip, ripgrep, smali, zipalign
+  - Tools to install: bettercap, hostapd-wpe, iproute2, wifite,  arjun, apksign, cfr, dex2jar, drozer, jre8-openjdk, jtool, p7zip, ripgrep, smali, zipalign, frida
-  - Split the installed tools in groups (Web, internal, mobile, and so on)?
   - share the /opt/resources folder to let the host easily access it

 # :loudspeaker: Credits & thanks